ellacrity/recoil-vscodium-theme/README.md

 # Recoil

+This is a customized theme that I use when using VSCodium.

+## Description

+`recoil` is a dark theme
+It works for VSCode as well.

+## VSCodium

+This

 Recoil is a vibrant, dark theme with first-class support for **Rust** projects.

 This extension was created to be fully compatible with `VSCodium`.